Turkey–United States relations: Gülen Movement (extradition – Flynn – Brunson – Visa & Tariff)

 Serkan Golge, a naturalized US citizen, was jailed in Turkey for three years on charges of participating in terrorism and conspiring against the government as a member of the Gülen movement.
 Metin Topuz, a US consulate employee, was charged with having links to Gülen and was arrested under "terror charges" by an Istanbul court.
 Topuz was the second US government employee in Turkey to be arrested in 2017.
 Pastor Andrew Brunson was charged with terrorism and espionage during the purges that followed the 2016 Turkish coup d'état attempt.
 The U.S-based Christian group Voice of the Persecuted took up the Brunsons’ cause, as had opposition Parliament members in Turkey and other Protestant pastors in the largely Muslim nation.
 Brunson's fate was determined at the Directorate General of Migration Management which gave the instruction for detention and deportation of Brunson."
 Selina Dogan, a member from the Republican People's Party, attempted to free Brunson.
 The Turkish government said the post-coup crackdown was not just on Gulen movement but also (subversive activities) links to Kurdish militants and terror coming from Islamic State.

-The United States suspended all non-immigrant visas from Turkey "indefinitely" due to Topuz's arrest.
+The United States suspended all non-immigrant visas for Turkey "indefinitely" following Topuz's arrest.
 Turkey retaliated against the US with suspensions of all US visas, including tourist visas, shortly after the US State Department made their announcement.
 On August 1, 2018, the US Department of Treasury imposed sanctions on Justice minister Abdulhamit Gül and interior minister Suleyman Soylu, who were involved in the detention of Brunson.
 Daniel Glaser, the former Treasury official under Obama, said: "It's certainly the first time I can think of" the U.S. sanctioning a NATO ally.
 On August 10, 2018, Trump imposed punitive tariffs against Turkey after an impasse over Brunson's imprisonment and other issues.
 On August 10, 2018, Trump tweeted that he would double tariffs (first Trump tariffs) on Turkish steel and aluminum using the "Section 232" which was imposed on countries whose exports threaten to impair national security.
 Markets responded and the lira plunged.
 Depending on the calculation nearly 40% year to date or 20% just after the tweet.
 Michael Klein said "It's not like the United States caused this, but there's probably some element of the trade spat [signaling to] investors and Turkish residents that things were not going to get better."
 With both internal structural weaknesses and US sanctions Turkey's economy fall into Turkish economic crisis (2018–current).
 Later in December 2022, the WTO ruled against the United States saying that there was no national security emergency that justified US invocation of the exception The move prompted Erdoğan to say that the United States was "[ex]changing a strategic NATO partner for a pastor" and that the US' behavior would force Turkey to look for new friends and allies.